matt-berseth/cs451-101Z-HW2/README.md

 1. Complete the TODOs in `kmeans_elbow.py` python file.
 2. Complete the TODOs in the `kmeans.py` python file.
 3. Write a 1-2 page report summarizing the findings of tasks 1 and 2.
 Include a visual of the elbow plot along with a visual of the final clusters and cluster centroids.
 Include in the report why you chose a specific value of 'K'.
+Report needs to include the elbow plot and a final plot with all data points, colored by the cluster they belong to.

 ---